 The texts are the individual work of Michael J Ferrar and are copyright.
 Short sections of text and or an individual diagram map may be used within other research subject to the correct attestation of authorship and the source code being appended.

-All text and diagrams are freely available for download, and there will be no adverts
+All text (pdf) and diagrams (rar) are freely available for download, and there will be no adverts.
+If you need an extractor try this link